The Day the Music Died: Subsequent investigations

 On March 6, 2007, in Beaumont, Texas, Richardson's body was exhumed for reburial.
-This was due to the Recorded Texas Historic Landmark being awarded to the Big Bopper's original grave site, where a bronze statue would subsequently be erected.
-Forest Lawn cemetery did not allow above-ground monuments at that specific site, and Richardson's body was moved at the cemetery's expense to a more suitable area.
+Forest Lawn Cemetery moved his body to a more suitable area after plans were made to erect a bronze statue near his gravesite to accompany a newly received historical marker.
 As the body was to be placed in a new casket while above ground, the musician's son, Jay Perry Richardson, took the opportunity to have his father's body re-examined to verify the original coroner's findings and asked forensic anthropologist William M. Bass to carry out the procedure.

 A longstanding rumor surrounding the accident, which this re-examination sought to confirm or dispel, asserted that an accidental firearm discharge took place on board the aircraft and caused the crash.
-Another longstanding theory surmised that Richardson initially survived the crash and subsequently crawled out of the wreckage in search of help before succumbing to his injuries, prompted by the fact that his body was found farther from the plane than the other victims.
+It had also been speculated that Richardson initially survived the crash and crawled out of the wreckage in search of help before succumbing to his injuries, prompted by the fact that his body was found farther from the plane than the other victims.
 Bass and his team took several X-rays of Richardson's body and eventually concluded that the musician had indeed died instantly from extensive, unsurvivable fractures to virtually every bone in his body.
 No traces of lead were found from any bullet, nor any indication that he had been shot.
 Coroner Smiley's original 1959 report was, therefore, confirmed as accurate.

-In March 2015, the National Transportation Safety Board (NTSB) received a request to reopen the investigation into the accident.
+In March 2015, the NTSB received a request to reopen the investigation into the accident.
 The request was made by L. J. Coon, a retired pilot from New England who felt that the conclusion of the 1959 investigation was inaccurate.
 Coon suspected a possible failure of the right ruddervator, or a problem with the fuel system, as well as possible improper weight distribution.
-Coon also argued that Peterson may have tried to land the plane and that his efforts should be recognized.
+Coon argued that Peterson may have tried to land the plane and that his efforts should be recognized.
 The NTSB declined the request in April 2015, saying that the evidence presented by Coon was insufficient to merit the reconsideration of the original findings.

 Legacy

-Notification of victims' families

-Following the miscarriage suffered by Holly's wife and the circumstances in which she was informed of his death, a policy was later adopted by authorities not to disclose victims' names until after their families have been informed.
+Policy

+A policy not to report on a person's death until their family had been notified was implemented by authorities in the months after María Elena Holly suffered her miscarriage due to the psychological trauma of hearing about her husband's death on television for the first time.